If you like a cut above the rest, you really need to try Kobe beef in Japan! It’s even better when the price of Kobe beef is reasonable.

 There are several types of beef, but it’s said that the Kobe brand is the best.
 The rich natural environment of the Tajima mountainous region in the northern part of Hyogo Prefecture together with the meticulous care of the livestock breeders results in the beautiful marbling for which Kobe beef is famous.
 When grilled, the marbling melts and gives the beef an exquisitely tender flavor and texture.

-There are many restaurants in the vicinity of the JR Sannomiya Station in Kobe, Japan where you can enjoy Kobe beef.
+There are many restaurants in the vicinity of the JR Sannomiya Station in Kobe where you can enjoy authentic Kobe beef in Japan.
 Here we will focus on three that offer reasonably priced lunches serving that wildly wonderful wagyu beef.

 1. Kobe Steak Sai Dining: The teppanyaki chef puts on a dynamic display